ahakola/LOIHLoot/README.md

 Use the slash command without any additional commands to toggle the LOIHLoot window.

-When in raid, the Sync-button becomes avalable for guild officers and the loot method buttons become available for raid leader.
-When pressing the Sync-button it disables the button for 15 seconds to prevent spam, but everyone in raid should get the same data from one button press to give system more transparency.
+When in raid, the Sync-button becomes avalable for guild officers.
+When pressing the Sync-button it disables the button for 15 seconds to prevent spam, but everyone in raid should get the same data from one button press.

 ---

 ### Known issues:

 * Wishlist-buttons show up on all Loot-tabs on EncounterJournal
-* If you have your own class Essence (from Blackhand) on your wishlist and loot any non-your class tier items and/or Essences and hit that 5 Tiers mark, your own class Essence according to LOIHLoot 1.3 code logic will be removed from your wishlist.
-* Horribad buttons with LUI.
-LUI replaces some of the WoW's default textures (you shouldn't do that!) and some of them happen to be same as what LOIHLoot uses.

 ---